 It should be noted that the frequency usage for RTTT DSRC was identified in the early 1990´s and that no compatibility studies exist for this frequency identification.

 The majority of European countries has practical implementations of RTTT DSRC systems either as nationwide road tolling systems or local road tolling systems (major bridges, individual toll roads or city toll system).
 The majority of such installations comply with ETSI EN 300 674 [36] and use all four 5 MHz wide channels up to 2 watts e.i.r.p. per channel for the road site units.
 Some implementations only use the 5795-5805 MHz range such as the French national road tolling system.
 The use of 8 W road side unit systems is seldom and is an almost historic implementation option but maybe still in use at individual systems.
 State-of-the-art technology does not use higher power for multiple lane management.
+The Harmonised European Standard ETSI EN 300 674 only identifies the frequency range 5795-5805 MHz as pan-European service frequencies.

+It should be noted that the RTTT DSRC Harmonised European Standard EN 300 674 [36] only includes RTTT DSRC and no other RTTT applications at the present time.
+In addition, a generic Harmonised European Standard for SRD cannot be used for RTTT applications in presence of EN 300 674.
+A widening of the scope of EN 300 674 would require first an ETSI SRDoc and compatibility studies in CEPT.

 However, there are also more than 1 000 small systems implemented throughout Europe over the last 15-20 years which are operated in individual buildings, pre-dominantly in parking garages, which are not strictly speaking “road tolling” systems.
 Other known implementations outside of pure road tolling are found at ferry operators.
 These applications operate under a more relaxed national regulatory regime.

-CEPT proposes to include these bands in the technical annex.
+CEPT proposes to include the band 5795-5805 MHz in the technical annex.
 The proposal for this new entry is limited to road tolling systems only.
 Some countries allow a wider use of the RTTT DSRC technique as is reported above.
 However, a spectrum compatibility study covering a wider application than just road tolling systems would first need to be initiated.
+In addition, compatibility studies for the frequency range 5805-5815 MHz with regard to TRR (Tactical Radio Relay) and the radiolocation service would be needed first before full European harmonisation can be suggested for this band.

 New entry Frequency band 5g4